kootstra-rene/enge-js/readme.md

 # Why this emulator
-Everybody said you can't run a PSXone emulator in JavaScript at full speed in the browser.
+Everybody said you can't run a PSone emulator in JavaScript at full speed in the browser.
 It's too slow...
 You have the emscriptem based ones but that is not pure JavaScript and also those emulators don't seem to run at full speed.
 So to learn JavaScript and further my programming knowledge I decided to build a PSone emulator in JavaScript.
 Keep in mind it is a work in progress but at this point it is good enough to publish.

 # How to run

-First clone or download the repo then open the index.html in the distfolder. or visit [the latest release](https://kootstra-rene.github.io/enge-js/).
-Note you'll need chrome for running this emulator.
+Just go to [the latest release](https://kootstra-rene.github.io/enge-js/).
+Note you'll need chrome for running this emulator and read the rest of this readme before you do.

 ## Loading the BIOS